 Churches do not come any bigger than this—at least not in Ireland.
 Saint Patrick's Cathedral is the largest church in Ireland.
-It also is the only Irish cathedral without a bishop and was designated as the "National Cathedral of Ireland" by the Church of Ireland ... to prevent any Catholic attempts at a takeover.
-Apart from the imposing building itself, major attractions are historic tombs and several statues.
+It is the only Irish cathedral without a bishop and was designated as the "National Cathedral of Ireland" by the Church of Ireland to prevent any Catholic attempts at a takeover.
+Apart from the imposing building itself, other major attractions are the historic tombs and several statues.
 Many visitors come specifically to see the graves of Jonathan Swift and his beloved Stella.

-Towering on two opposing hills, dominating the "Cathedral City" of Armagh, both the Church of Ireland and Catholic Cathedrals are dedicated to Ireland's patron saint.
+Towering on two opposing hills in County Armagh, dominating the "Cathedral City," the Church of Ireland and Catholic Cathedrals are dedicated to Ireland's patron saint.
 While the old-fashioned cathedral belonging to the Church of Ireland can trace its ancestry back to the saint himself, the neo-gothic extravaganza of the Catholic Church was only built in the 19th century.
-Both feature several depictions of mainly Irish saints on murals, as statues and in glorious stained glass.
+Both feature several depictions of mainly Irish saints on murals, as statues, and in glorious stained glass.

-Saint Patrick's Church in Saul, County Down
+Saint Patrick's Church in Saul

-Saint Colman's Cathedral in Cobh, County Cork
+Saint Colman's Cathedral in Cobh

 Christ Church Cathedral in Dublin

-Well-hidden and passed by thousands who never even notice the entrance at Saint Stephen's Green South - this is one of the strangest churches in Dublin.
-Built at the height of the Catholic Revival to serve the new university it was decorated in a Byzantine style.
-Thus looking almost out-of-place in Dublin City.
-The long, narrow and high church has strange proportions and a wealth of decorative detail.
+Well-hidden and passed by thousands who never even notice the entrance at Saint Stephen's Green South, this is one of the strangest churches in Dublin.
+Built at the height of the Catholic Revival to serve the new university, it was decorated in a Byzantine style, thus looking almost out-of-place in Dublin City.
+The long, narrow, and high church has strange proportions but a wealth of decorative detail.